Table of contents

 How long before we see results from digital transformation?

-You should see initial results - live data from your first cohort of clubs - within 4-6 weeks.
-A meaningful consolidated report within 3-4 months.
-A dashboard that the board and Sport NZ would consider credible within 6-9 months.
-Full connectivity (90%+) within 12-18 months.
+Initial results - live data from your first cohort of clubs - inside four to six weeks.
+A meaningful consolidated report within three to four months.
+A dashboard that the board and Sport NZ would call credible by six to nine months.
+Full connectivity (90 per cent plus) typically takes 12-18 months.

 What if our regional associations are resistant?

 Regional associations resist when they feel bypassed or undervalued.
-Involve them from day one.
-Position the digital transformation as a tool that makes their job easier (less data chasing, better visibility of their clubs).
-Give them dashboard access for their region.
-If a regional coordinator is particularly resistant, have a one-on-one conversation to understand their concerns - often it's about control, and the solution is giving them more visibility, not less.
+Bring them in from day one.
+Frame the digital transformation as something that makes their job easier - less data chasing, better visibility of the clubs in their patch.
+Give them dashboard access for their region; let them see their clubs' data before anyone else does.
+If one specific regional coordinator is particularly resistant, that usually comes down to control.
+The fix is more visibility, not less.

 Can we apply for Sport NZ funding to support digital transformation?

-Potentially.
-Sport NZ's investment in system capability includes digital capability.
-Talk to your Sport NZ relationship manager about whether your digital transformation plan aligns with their investment priorities.
-Frame it as "building our data capability to demonstrate participation impact" rather than "buying software" - Sport NZ is more interested in outcomes than tools.
+Possibly, depending on your existing investment profile.
+Sport NZ's investment in system capability does include digital capability.
+Talk to your Sport NZ relationship manager.
+Frame it as "building our data capability to demonstrate participation impact" rather than "we want to buy software".
+Sport NZ is interested in outcomes more than tools.

 What if clubs already using another platform refuse to switch?

-Don't ask them to switch.
-Connect to their existing platform through data exports or APIs.
-A club that connects its data from another platform is just as valuable to your consolidated reporting as a club using TidyHQ.
+Don't ask them to.
+Connect to their existing platform via export or API.
+A club feeding data into your dashboard from another system is just as useful for your consolidated reporting as a TidyHQ club.
 The goal is connected data, not platform uniformity.

 How do we maintain data quality across 35 different clubs?

-Define minimum data standards: required fields for registration (name, date of birth, gender, contact details), consistent naming conventions, and a validation process.
-Then build quality checks into the aggregation - automated flags for duplicate registrations, age mismatches, and unusual numbers.
-Assign someone (even if it's you) to review the data monthly and follow up with clubs on quality issues.
-Data quality improves over time as clubs get accustomed to the system and see the value of accurate reporting.
+Set minimum standards: required fields for registration (name, date of birth, gender, contact details), consistent naming conventions for membership types, a validation step at import.
+Build automated quality checks into the aggregation - flags for duplicate registrations, age mismatches, suspicious round numbers.
+Then assign someone (it'll probably be you, at least at first) to review data quality monthly and follow up with clubs on issues.
+Data quality climbs over time as clubs settle into the system and start seeing reports of their own data come back to them.

 How TidyHQ helps

-TidyConnect was designed for exactly this scenario - a small federation connecting a diverse network of clubs without requiring uniformity.
-Clubs already on TidyHQ connect automatically.
-Clubs on other platforms connect through data pathways.
-Clubs with nothing get TidyHQ as a simple, free-for-basic-use tool that handles registrations, communication, and financial tracking.
+TidyConnect was built for exactly this scenario.
+A small federation connecting a heterogeneous network of clubs, without forcing uniformity and without adding to volunteer workload at the club end.
+Clubs on TidyHQ connect automatically.
+Clubs on other platforms connect through import pathways.
+Clubs running on nothing get TidyHQ as a free starting point that handles registrations, communications, and basic financial tracking.

-The federation sees a dashboard across all connected clubs: participation data, compliance status, financial health, and governance indicators.
-The Sport NZ report generates from the connected data rather than being manually compiled from emails and phone calls.
-The board sees five numbers they can trust - participation, growth, demographics, compliance, and club health - updated in real time.
+The federation sees a dashboard across the connected clubs: participation, compliance, financial signal, governance indicators.
+The Sport NZ report generates from that data, instead of from phone calls and best-guess estimates compiled the week before submission.
+The board sees five numbers they can trust, updated in real time.

-That operations manager with 35 clubs, 3 staff, and a board asking hard questions doesn't need a seven-figure digital transformation programme.
-She needs a practical, staged approach that connects clubs to the national view - starting with the ones that are ready, supporting the ones that are willing, and patiently working with the ones that aren't there yet.
-The data capability that Sport NZ is looking for doesn't require perfection.
-It requires progress - visible, measurable, and honest.
-That's something a small team can deliver.
+That operations manager with 35 clubs, 3 staff, and a board asking harder questions every quarter doesn't need a seven-figure programme.
+She needs a staged approach that connects clubs to the national view - starting with the ones ready, supporting the ones willing, and patiently working with the ones who aren't there yet.
+The data capability Sport NZ wants doesn't require perfection.
+It requires progress, visible and honest.
+That's something a small team with the right approach can absolutely deliver - and most small NZ federations are closer to it than they think.

 References

-- Sport NZ - Sport New Zealand - Investment framework, Community Sport Strategy, and system capability expectations
+- Sport NZ - Investment framework, Community Sport Strategy, and system capability expectations.

 Header image: Conspiracy by Sol LeWitt, via WikiArt